proofgeist/cra-template-fmw/template/README.md

 ### `npm run build`

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### `npm run build:inline`

+Builds the app for production to the `build` folder, and then inlines it<br />
+It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br />